Skip to main content

 Setting DXF import properties in Rhino

-Here is the model opened in Rhino:
+Here is the geometry open in Rhino:

 Opening the DXF source model in Rhino